 We’ve budgeted ~$53.4 million for the task.
 Funding came through the legislative 2017 ‘Keep Oregon Moving Act’ and other sources.
 And we may not be finished yet.
 As funds become available, additional bridges may be armored in the coming years.

 Walk through this virtual open house on how the project will be rolled out and ‘bundled’ for efficiencies.

 For ADA (Americans with Disabilities Act) or Civil Rights Title VI accommodations, translation/interpretation services, or more information call 503-731-4128, TTY 800-735-2900 or Oregon Relay Service 7-1-1.
 Si desea obtener información sobre este proyecto traducida al español, sírvase llamar al 503-731-4128.

-Drivers can expect possible short delays and single lane traffic with at least 19 foot wide travel lanes over the OR140 bridges.
-Traffic will be controlled by either flaggers or temporary signals.
-Access to neighboring properties will be maintained.
+Drivers worked through short delays and single lane traffic during the spring and summer of 2022 over the OR140 bridges.
+Traffic was controlled by either flaggers or temporary signals.

 Each bridge will be replaced, one at a time.
 Each bridge will take between two and six weeks from start of demolition to traffic riding over the new structure.

 For instance, Birdseye and Foots Creek are expected to be about two week closures.

 Millers Gulch is expected to take about six weeks due to added in-stream work below the usual high water line.